SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    instead of a one-off rule specifically for in-out parameters.

-For example, consider a game where each player has a healthamount, which decreases when taking damage, and an energy amount, which decreases when using special abilities.
+For example, consider a game where each player has a health amount, which decreases when taking damage, and an energy amount, which decreases when using special abilities.
 As part of the game,
 a player is allowed to give health points